sagemath/trac_to_gh/Issue 5615.md

 # Issue 5615: [with patch, not ready for review] use labels-as-values for fast_callable under gcc

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5615

 Original creator: cwitty